ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {CODE IndexConvertsStringsWithAsDateOnlySample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}

+{NOTE: }
+RavenDB doesn't look for DateOnly or TimeOnly types as default during indexing so the variables must be wrapped in AsDateDonly() or AsTimeOnly() explicitly.
+{NOTE/}

 Using the static index above, here a string in date format "2022-05-12" is saved, the index above converts it to `DateOnly`, then the index is queried.